Laura Schlessinger: Awards

 Schlessinger received a National Heritage award from the National Council of Young Israel in March 2001.
 She also received the National Religious Broadcasters Chairman's Award, and has lectured on the national conservative circuit.
 She was the commencement speaker at Hillsdale College in June 2002, and was awarded an honorary degree as a doctor of tradition and culture.

-In 2007, Schlessinger was given an Exceptional Public Service award by the Office of the U.S. Secretary of Defense.
+In 2007, Schlessinger was given an Exceptional Public Service award by the Office of the Secretary of Defense.
 In 2008, Talkers presented her with an award for outstanding community service by a radio talk-show host.

 Schlessinger most recently was named to the National Radio Hall of Fame, Class of 2018.
 Schlessinger and Nanci Donnelan (the Fabulous Sports Babe) are the first two women with their own national radio shows to be inducted into the National Radio Hall of Fame.